 During 2015 we are launching a new grants system that will replace eGrants, our former electronic application system.
 It is important that your application is submitted using the appropriate system.

 If you plan to submit an application for a Small Arts Award to 7 August 2015 deadline, please complete and submit an application form via the Trust's eGrants online application system.
-If you intend to submit an application to a later deadline, you should wait until our new system is launched in May 2015 – we will update this webpage to let you know when the application forms are available.
+If you intend to submit an application to a later deadline, you should wait until our new system is launched from May 2015 – we will update this webpage to let you know when the application forms are available.

 Upcoming deadlines are: